jeff-adkisson/swe-3313-fall-2023/project/README.md

 Administrators have a few more "powers".

 1. An administrator must be able to run a sales report that shows everything purchased and who purchased it.
 I would LOVE it I could click on a sold item and it shows me the receipt related to that.
-2. An administrator also needs to be able to export the sales report to CSV.
+2. An administrator needs to be able to export the sales report to CSV.
 This will let the admin analyze the data better in something like Excel.
-3. Finally, administrators need some way to get inventory into the system.
+3. Finally, administrators must have some way to add inventory into the system.
 How will they add new inventory to the database?
 They need some approach.
 I would love it if they could open a page and enter the information (and choose a picture) and it gets added to the database.
 If that is too hard, they could just enter it into the database manually.
-Initially I just need something.
-My admins are not overly technical, but they could enter the information into a file or database screen if you show them how.
+Initially something or the store will be empty.
+My admins are not overly technical, but they could enter the information into a file or database screen if you show them how and write down the steps.

 One last thing...
 I'm really worried how all of this is going to look, so I must have a high-fidelity mockup created of the screens and application flow before coding starts.
 I want to see how it's going to look when you finish it.
 I cannot really envision how things look when people just hand me a bunch of requirements, so I need you to show me what I can expect what it is all done.